Drumcree conflict: 1986

-The Apprentice Boys of Derry, a Protestant fraternity similar to the Orange Order, had planned to march along Garvaghy Road and through the town centre on the afternoon of 1 April (Easter Monday).
-On 31 March, police decided to ban the march as it believed loyalist paramilitaries were planning to hijack it.
+The Apprentice Boys of Derry, a Protestant fraternity similar to the Orange Order, had planned to march along Garvaghy Road and through the town centre on the afternoon of 1 April, Easter Monday.
+On 31 March, police decided to ban the march as they believed loyalist paramilitaries were planning to hijack it.
 That evening, cars with loudspeakers toured Protestant areas and summoned people to gather in the town centre to contest the ban.
 At 1 am, at least 3,000 loyalists gathered in the town centre, forced their way past a small group of police, and began marching along Garvaghy Road.
-Among them was Ian Paisley, leader of the Democratic Unionist Party and Free Presbyterian Church.
-Residents claimed that some of the marchers were carrying guns and were known to be members of the police and UDR.
-Some of the marchers attacked houses along the route and residents claimed the police did little or nothing to stop this.
-There followed rioting between residents and the police, and residents set up barricades for fear of further attacks.
+Among them was Ian Paisley, leader of the Democratic Unionist Party (DUP) and Free Presbyterian Church.
+Residents alleged that some of the marchers were carrying guns and were known to be members of the police and UDR.
+Some of the marchers attacked houses along the route and residents alleged that police did little or nothing to stop this.
+Rioting followed between residents and police, and residents set up barricades for fear of further attacks.
 There was a feeling among locals that police had "mutinied" and refused to enforce the ban.
-In the afternoon, Apprentice Boys bands tried to enter the town centre for their planned march.
+In the afternoon, Apprentice Boys bands attempted to enter the town centre for their planned march.
 When police blocked them, a fierce riot erupted.
 After negotiations, the bands were allowed to march through the town centre with some restrictions.
-However, loyalists then attacked police who had sealed off Obins Street.
+Loyalists then attacked police who had sealed off Obins Street.
 One of the loyalists, Keith White, was shot in the face by a plastic bullet and died in hospital on 14 April.

 Police again decided that the Drumcree Sunday parade would be allowed along Obins Street with some restrictions, but that the 12 and 13 July parades would be re-routed.
-On 6 July 1985, an estimated 4,000 soldiers and police were deployed in the town for the Drumcree parade.
+On 6 July 1986, an estimated 4,000 soldiers and police were deployed in the town for the Drumcree parade.
 Police said the Orange Order had allowed "known troublemakers" to take part in the march, contrary to a prior agreement.
 Among them was George Seawright, a unionist politician and Ulster Volunteer Force (UVF) member who had proposed burning Catholics in ovens.
 As the march entered the Catholic district, police seized Seawright and others.
 Orangemen then attacked the police and journalists.
-A Catholic priest was assaulted by loyalists and at Drumcree a police Land Rover was overturned.
-Catholic youths also threw missiles at the police and marchers.
+A Catholic priest was assaulted by loyalists and, at Drumcree, a police Land Rover was overturned.
+Catholic youths also threw missiles at police and marchers.
 At least 27 officers were injured.

 The 12 July march into the town centre was blocked from Obins Street for the second year.
 Instead, police escorted the march along Garvaghy Road without any bands.
-Although there was no violence on Garvaghy Road, loyalists later rioted with police in the town centre and tried to smash through the barrier leading to Obins Street.
+Although there was no violence on Garvaghy Road, loyalists later rioted with police in the town centre and attempted to break through the barrier leading to Obins Street.